-Since I haven’t received my Blackmagic Pocket Cinema Camera 4K (Amazon, B&H) yet at the time of this writing most of this guide is conjecture – the result of relying on information provided by BMD, educated guesses and my personal experience and analysis based on the work I’ve done with earlier cameras.
-It is only a starting point, from which you will hopefully continue to research and find what best suits your workflow.
+Disclaimer: This guide for the Blackmagic Pocket Cinema Camera 4K (Amazon, B&H) is only a starting point, from which you will hopefully continue to research and find what best suits your workflow.
 The information provided here might not be accurate or relevant.
 You are solely responsible for your decisions and actions.

 Since this is a huge article I’ve made a menu:

 What is a “native” lens?

 A “native” lens is one specifically designed for the Micro Four Thirds (MFT) system, and which allow the following: